epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-16-our-data-story.md

 {% include perc_female_countries_allyears.html %}
 _A small evolution can be observed only for the United Sates and the United Kingdom._

+For UK, we can see an overall evolution in time.
+As we saw earlier, this effect is caused by only a few newspapers.
+The newspapers influencing this evolution do not seem to share a common content type._

-Finally a certain progression is shown which demonstrate a certain gain in awareness and freedom in women and gender diverse individuals' rights and voices.
-But this also reveal how slow the process can be depending on the countries and their society as it has been discussed before.
+This supports the hypothesis that in the last decades, women and gender diverse individuals' rights and voices have gained awareness and freedom in some countries.
+And this progression is also captured in the newspapers.
+On the other hand the process is still very slow depending on the countries and their society.

+In the end, it boils down to who the journalists decide to quote.
+This could depend on women's roles in society, which would imply whether women are considered relevant enough to be cited.

 ## Topics analysis
 In order to further analyze the gender distribution in the press, it is interesting to study the distribution of genders based on the topics they talk about the most.
 The focus is solely on the UK newspapers for this more in depth analysis.